Below you’ll find all of our 2020 RV life updates from the road in one place.

 The shuttle tickets are only $1 per person per day.
 Since I had no idea what we would be doing each day, I purchased 3 for the early morning shuttle for each day we were there ahead of time, and it worked out really well for us.
 There were two days we did not use our tickets, and on those days, someone waiting in the “day of” line ended up getting on the shuttle instead of us, so they got a happy surprise!

-Mom and I also took on a sunset hike up the Canyon Overlook Trail one night.
+Mom and I also took on a sunset hike up the Canyon Overlook Trail one evening.

 As you can imagine, despite the shuttle tickets, this was still definitely the most crowded of the Utah National Parks.
 We did Angel’s Landing early and the Narrows later in the day; both helped us avoid some of the crowds.